Ha2k4r/RPI-Protogen/README.md

 # 🎨 **PROTOGEN VECTOR DRAWER FOR RGB MATRIX PANELS** 🚀
 `An open-source project for rendering vector graphics on RGB LED matrix panels, optimized for use in protogens in fursuits.
 Built for Raspberry Pi with a focus on performance and real-time rendering.`

 [What is a protogen you ask?](https://knowyourmeme.com/memes/protogen)
 ---

 ### 📜 **FEATURES**
 - **Real-Time Rendering:** Converts vector graphics into pixel-perfect displays on an RGB matrix.
 - **Open Source:** Licensed under the **MIT License WITH ATTRIBUTION CLAUSE** for freedom to use, copy, modify, merge, publish, and distribute.
-- **Raspberry Pi Basis:** Designed for the Raspberry Pi, with plans to fully leverage this versatile hardware.
+- **Raspberry Pi Basis:** Designed for the Raspberry Pi, with plans to fully leverage this Arguably overkill hardware.

 ---